9 Best Payroll Services for Small Businesses in 2023

 - Feature-rich solution suite; has hiring, talent management, and learning tools, including PEO services

-- Benefits plans include standard and nonstandard options (like employee discounts)
+- Benefits plans include standard and nonstandard options, such as employee discounts

 Cons